unicogr/LabHacks/docs/html/_sources/3_results.md.txt

 ```

 Now is time for distortion correction.
-Note that the filedmap is computed using the original data, and the results applied to the slice-timing and motion corrected data.
-For illustration pruposes, here we use fsl here but AFNI or ANTS may in some cases be preferable.
+Note that the fieldmap is computed using the original data, and the results applied to the slice-timing and motion corrected data.
+For illustration purposes, here we use 'fsl' here but 'AFNI' or 'ANTS' may in some cases be preferable.

 ```shell
 ## Compute warps and apply distortion correction for each run